 Pair of blue jeans or shorts with a modest cut t-shirt ... meaning boobs and cleavage contained and covered - a true rarity these days ... sandals, flip flops or even (gasp!) classic Crocs, hair brushed and pulled back, a little CoverGirl Olay foundation or powder (LOVE!), eyebrow pencil and quick swipe of lipstick and I'm good.
 Sometimes I even put on a little mascara!
 5 minute routine, max.

 |Can you tell how much I love CoverGirl?
 Been using it since I was a teen!|

 I'm guessing that I'm not alone either.
 Doing a search for house dresses on Google showed me there are an awful lot of women who are also looking for them.
 I found these house dresses right on (where else) none other than my favorite shopping source, Amazon!
-And, at $9.95 each plus shipping, they are a bargain.
+And, they are a bargain.

 They are comfortable to wear while you cook or do chores, they have handy and roomy front pockets for tucking away things as you pick up around the house, they are long enough to hold onto your modesty while you stroll the yard to pick up stray pine cones and cool enough that you can even wear them while you do your Walk Away the Pounds tapes to get in your daily exercise.

 They launder beautifully, stay soft and don't shrink, and I could not possibly be more pleased.
 I bought the National Print Sun Dress version in the Grape, Floral Fruit and Turquoise Butterfly patterns (left to right above), and I am ordering more of them, although there are a number of different dresses available.
 Click here to browse them all!